awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 ## Usage Billing<a name="hourly-billing"></a>

-Reserved Instances are billed for every clock\-hour during the term that you select, regardless of whether an instance is running or not\.
-A clock\-hour is defined as the standard 24\-hour clock that runs from midnight to midnight, and is divided into 24 hours \(for example, 1:00:00 to 1:59:59 is one clock\-hour\)\.
+Reserved Instances are billed for every clock\-hour during the term that you select, regardless of whether an instance is running\.
+Each clock\-hour starts on the hour \(zero minutes and zero seconds past the hour\) of a standard 24\-hour clock\.
+For example, 1:00:00 to 1:59:59 is one clock\-hour\.
 For more information about instance states, see [Instance Lifecycle](ec2-instance-lifecycle.md)\.